liferay/clay/next.clayui.com/content/docs/css/content/typography.md

 ---
-title: "Typography"
+title: 'Typography'
-description: "A basic reference for the definition of the visual identity and the organization of the content."
+description: 'A basic reference for the definition of the visual identity and the organization of the content.'
 order: 3
-redirectFrom: "/docs/layout/typography.html"
+redirectFrom: '/docs/layout/typography.html'
 ---

 <div class="clay-site-alert alert alert-info">Check the <a href="https://liferay.design/lexicon">Lexicon</a> <a href="https://liferay.design/lexicon/foundations/typography/">Typography Pattern</a> for a more in-depth look at the motivations and proper usage of this component.</div>